top of page

 The New York City Department of Finance notifies homeowners that their unpaid tax and water debts will be sold with a 90-day warning.

-In August 2020, the City is scheduled to hold its annual tax lien sale.
+The deadline to resolve tax and water liens in May 19, 2025, after which the City will hold its annual tax lien sale.
 If you are a homeowner and owe property tax or water/sewer payments, or have had emergency repairs made by the City, you may be at risk of having your lien sold.
 The good news is that help is available!

-Overdue water and sewer bills.
-For water and sewer payments, call 718-595-7000 to get in touch with DEP or visit their website to pay online.
-For the first time, the City will offer a one-time exception and allow homeowners who have previously defaulted on payment plans to enter into new payment plans.
+4. Pay overdue water and sewer bills.
+For water and sewer payments, call 718-595-7000 to get in touch with DEP or visit the DEP website to pay online.

 How the Lien Sale Works